Incoterms 2020: Top Ingredients for International Trade

 - Address all the conditions of a sale;

-- Reference the method nor timing of payment negotiated between the seller or buyer;
+- Reference the method nor timing of payment negotiated between the seller or the buyer;

-- Specify which documents must be provided by the seller to the buyer to facilitate the customs clearance process at the buyer’s country;
+- Specify which documents must be provided by the seller to the buyer to boost the customs clearance process at the buyer’s country;

-- Address liability for the failure to provide the goods in conformity with the contract of sale, delayed delivery, nor dispute resolution mechanisms.
+- Address liability for the failure to provide the goods in conformity with the contract of sale, delayed delivery (the goods), nor dispute resolution mechanisms.

-CIP now requires at least an insurance with the minimum cover of the Institute Cargo Clause (A) (All risk, subject to itemized exclusions).
+- CIP now requires at least an insurance with the minimum cover of the Institute Cargo Clauses (A) (All risk, subject to itemized exclusions).

-CIF requires at least an insurance with the minimum cover of the Institute Cargo Clause (C) (Number of listed risks, subject to itemized exclusions).
+- CIF requires at least a minimum insurance cover of the Institute Cargo Clause (C) (Number of listed risks, subject to itemized exclusions).

 Incoterms® 2020 is available on ICC’s new e-commerce platform ICC Knowledge 2 Go in both print and digital formats.